-5 ITF Final Recommendations
+45 ITF Final Recommendations

-Funding Recommendations
+Funding / Financing Recommendations

 The City's existing revenue is insufficient to fund its identified infrastructure backlog and needs over the next ten years.
 This section explains the ITF's recommendations for potential new sources of funding and financing that could be implemented individually or collectively to fund infrastructure projects.
-Although the scope of this task force was limited to finding new revenue sources, the ITF also recommends that the City assess whether identifying efficiencies in the existing City budget could increase funding available to the CIP.
+Although the scope of this task force was limited to finding new revenue sources, the ITF also recommends that the City perform a review of annual expenditures, evaluate possible shared services with other agencies to reduce costs, and assess whether identifying efficiencies in the existing City budgetGeneral Fund could increase funding available to the CIP.

-The ITF reviewed the City's bond/loan capacity, amount of potential revenue generated and likelihood of successful implementation to evaluate the fifteen funding mechanisms presented, The following recommendations are based on ITF deliberations made after data presented by Harris & Associates, True North Research, and TeamCivX.
+The ITF reviewed the City's bond/loan capacity, amount of potential revenue generated and likelihood of successful implementation to evaluate the fifteen funding/financing mechanisms presented.
+The following recommendations are based on ITF deliberations made after data presented by Harris & Associates, True North Research, and TeamCivX.